WhatTheDickens/engl340/mod-5/outcomes.md

 ***Class work:*** *In the folder for 2-21, share your journal file for the day with notes on our visit from Dr. Witherell.
 In addition, leave a comment on a paragraph or part of a paragraph in "Where I Lived" responding to anything Thoreau has to say about* time *or* place.

 <!-- ***Class work:*** *In the folder for 2-16, share your journal file for the day with notes about anything you've learned today; it can be something you learned in this class or another one or in some context unrelated to your classes.* -->

-### Wednesday, February 19

-#### Before class

-- Read *Walden*, "Reading," "Sounds," "Solitude."

-#### In class

-- We'll discuss *Walden* and explore TEI.

-***Class work:*** *In your folder for 2-26, share your journal file for the day with notes about things you learned and questions you have about TEI.
-In addition, leave a comment on a passage in* Walden *from one of the chapters assigned for today.*

-### Friday, February 21

-***Class work:*** *In the folder for 2-23, share your journal file for the day with notes on anything you did or learned this week that has a connection with anything you did or learned in another class.
-Explain the connection.*